 Scope Limitation

-where personnel demonstrate competence relevant to a Unit of Competence for specific aspect that may relate to the Explosion protection technique, Product Type, Group, Voltage etc. Any scope limitation of a Unit of Competence is shown in the scope of the certificate.
+where personnel demonstrate competence relevant to a Unit of Competence for specific aspect that may relate to the Explosion protection technique, Product Type, Group, Voltage etc.

+NOTE 1: Any scope limitation of a Unit of Competence is shown in the PCAR .

-NOTE The available scope limitations are given in IECEx OD 502.
+NOTE 2: The available scope limitations are given in IECEx OD 502.